 The serpentine top drawers create that unique contrast from the hard and soft lines I created using paint.
 Instead of staining the remaining wood parts of the drawers, I simply used a white wax to soften them and protect them as well.

 For me, the Mid Century style mixed with Boho is the perfect combination.
 You have geometric shapes and forms that basically meet up with natural elements like textiles and organic materials like plants, baskets, and fiber arts.
-This shadow box helped me create a place to showcase a few of those earthy curiosities.

 The boxes are a new addition to my shop that can be custom finished, along with this Bassett dresser.
-(SOLD) We have fun sharing and creating with you to help you make your house your home.
+We have fun sharing and creating with you to help you make your house your home.
 Do sign up for my newsletter to get a discount off of your first order.
 See details below.

 In case you are wondering, the feet just need a light sanding.
 Then, I give them a couple of coats of the same spray I used on the knobs and pulls.